-The Department of Biology offers graduate study leading toward the following advanced degrees:

-- 1. Master of Science in Biology (M.S.),

-- 2. Master of Science in Environmental Science (M.S.), and

-- 3. Master of Science in Teaching (M.S.T.).

-The M.S. is research-oriented; the M.S.T. is generally a course-oriented degree.
-All are designed to satisfy academic requirements for those students intending eventually to seek degree(s) beyond master's or specialist's level.
+The Department of Biology in the School of Science and Technology (SST) in the College of Science, Engineering and Technology (CSET) offers graduate studies leading toward the 1) Master of Science (M.S.) in Biology, and 2) Master of Science (M.S.) in Environmental Science degrees.
+Both M.S. degrees are research-oriented and designed to satisfy academic requirements for those students intending eventually to seek degree(s) beyond the master's level.